greenelab/covid19-review/content/95-ismms-himc-appendix.md

 of the current global human coronavirus epidemic.

 #### Credit

-*This review was undertaken as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*
+*Review by postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Breadth of concomitant immune responses underpinning viral clearance and patient recovery in a non-severe case of COVID-19